mayadata-io/mayadata-docs/docs/product/userguides/common/connecting.md

 ### Verify your connection

-Click on **Overview** visible on the left sidebar, and scroll down to check  DirectorOnline and OpenEBS component's status,we see agent components move to *running state*.
+Click on **Overview** visible on the left sidebar, and scroll down to check  DirectorOnline and OpenEBS component's status,you will see agent components move to *running state*.
 <br><br>
 <img src="/docs/assets/product/verify_setup.png"  >
 <br><br>